dkochmanski/charming-clim/doc/grafts.md

 Application medium may be a pixel-based screen, paper sheet or even a text terminal.
 When the programmer writes the application he operates on dip units which have absolute value 0.15875mm.
-It is McCLIM responsibility to map these units onto the device.
+It is the McCLIM responsibility to map these units onto the device.
 To be precise each graft needs to hold an extra transformation which is applied before sending content to the display server.

 Now we will go through a few example mappings of two rectangle borders[^7] drawn